rspamd/rspamd.com/doc/tutorials/scanning_outbound.md

 ## Why and how to scan outbound mail

-Outbound spam can be extremely damaging to the ability of your system to successfully deliver mail so it is pragmatic to avoid delivering spam.
-Unlike inbound spam, outbound spam outbreaks require incident response (e.g. changing passwords of affected accounts).
-If the spam outbreak was identified by automated content scanning human verification could be helpful - but may be in violation of applicable privacy laws or company policies.
-Please consult your legal counsel & company stakeholders to determine policies regarding handling of suspected outbound spam that are suitable for your purposes.
-How such mail should ultimately be handled is beyond the scope of this document (though it may eventually be extended to provide some example recipes).
+Sending outbound spam can have serious negative impacts on the ability of your system to deliver mail effectively.
+To prevent these issues, it is important to avoid sending spam.
+If an outbound spam outbreak is detected, it may be necessary to take incident response measures, such as changing the passwords of affected accounts.
+It may also be helpful to verify the authenticity of the spam through human analysis, though this may violate privacy laws or company policies.
+It is important to consult with legal counsel and relevant stakeholders to determine the appropriate course of action for handling suspected outbound spam.
+Please note that this document does not provide specific guidance on how to handle such mail (though it may be expanded in the future to include example strategies).

 ## Scanning outbound with Rspamd

-Rspamd tries to be suitable for outbound scanning with no or little configuration.
-With proper [integration]({{ site.url }}{{ site.baseurl }}/doc/integration.html) Rspamd should have knowledge of whether mail was sent by an authenticated user (and which) as well as the IP address the mail was received from.
-If mail was received from an authenticated user or an IP address listed in [local_addrs]({{ site.url }}{{ site.baseurl }}/doc/configuration/options.html) several checks are immutably disabled:
+Rspamd is designed to be easily configured for outbound scanning.
+With proper [integration]({{ site.url }}{{ site.baseurl }}/doc/integration.html) Rspamd  can identify the authenticated user and IP address that a mail was sent from.
+If mail was received from an authenticated user or an IP address listed in [local_addrs]({{ site.url }}{{ site.baseurl }}/doc/configuration/options.html) several checks are automatically disabled:

  - [ASN]({{ site.url }}{{ site.baseurl }}/doc/modules/asn.html): checking is disabled for local IPs, unless `check_local` is set to `true`
- - [DKIM]({{ site.url }}{{ site.baseurl }}/doc/modules/dkim.html): checking is disabled; signing is enabled
+ - [DKIM]({{ site.url }}{{ site.baseurl }}/doc/modules/dkim.html): checking is disabled; signing is **enabled** on the contrary if the appropriate key and rule are found
  - [DMARC]({{ site.url }}{{ site.baseurl }}/doc/modules/dmarc.html): is disabled
  - [Greylist]({{ site.url }}{{ site.baseurl }}/doc/modules/greylisting.html): is disabled
  - [HFilter]({{ site.url }}{{ site.baseurl }}/doc/modules/hfilter.html): only URL-checks are applied